 2400 Cantrell Rd

 While they are best known for their slightly upscale restaurant, Cajun's has live music and "deck parties" on Thursday nights.
 Thursday does seem an odd night for a party, but that doesn't stop Little Rock residents.
 It's the place to be on Thursday.
 The restaurant just stays open until around 11 but the bar stays open late.

 Vino's is a pizza place, a brewery, and a place to hear some great live music.
 Check their site for a schedule and to find out more about the bands (they're mostly alternative).
-Try their beer, too.
-I hear the Firehouse Pale Ale is quite nice.
+Try their beer, too, as the Firehouse Pale Ale comes highly recommended.

 They call it a rock'n'roll chicken shack and that's exactly what it is.
 They feature mostly rock musicians from around Arkansas but do occasionally have some hip-hop or bluegrass and some out of town acts.
 They do have a rather annoyingly designed schedule that also includes the Rev Room (another downtown hangout).